roberttidey/dfPlayer/README.md

 The dfPlayer does not naturally support mute.
 Volume can be set to 0 but this also mutes the headphone output.

 To get separate speaker mute control a small hardware mod is needed.
 Replace the 0 Ohm resistor with 10K and solder a mute control onto the pad as shown in the picture in docs.
 This mute control goes to GPIO16

-Create a text file with a list of button names (broken into subsets for convenience).
-These files are named device-subset.
-When run it will prompt for device,subset,coding type (nec,rc5,rc6) and whether to check(y/n).
-The user is then asked to press the buttons.

-The codes are then appended to a file called device.ircodes.
-If check is y then it will try to verify code looks sensible and will retry if required.

-Note that the program assumes the GPIO is low when IR is off.
-I use a simple 1 transistor buffer between the sensor to convert to 3.3V which inverts the signal from the sensor (active low).
-If no inversion is used then modify the defintions at line 26-27